Adam Ferguson (British Army officer): Life with Sir Walter Scott

 In the summer of 1817 Ferguson accompanied Scott in an excursion to the Lennox, with the main aim of visiting Rob Roy's cave at the head of Loch Lomond.
 In the following year he and his sisters took up their residence in the mansion-house of Toftfield, which Scott had recently purchased, and on which, at the ladies' request, he bestowed the name of Huntlyburn.
 On 19 August 1818 Ferguson, mainly through the exertions of Scott, was appointed keeper of the Scottish Regalia, which then had recently been re-discovered.
 About this time, Ferguson commissioned Sir David Wilkie to paint the Scott family resulting in the painting The Abbotsford Family in which Scott and his family are represented as a group of peasants and Ferguson as a gamekeeper or poacher.
 Ferguson is seen standing to the right of Scott with the feather in his cap.

 In 1819 Ferguson, in the capacity of secretary, accompanied Scott's friend, Charles Montagu Scott, 4th Duke of Buccleuch, then in declining health, to Lisbon.
 In 1821 he married the widow of George Lyon of London, and daughter of John Stewart of Stenton, Perthshire.
 They lived at Gattonside House between 1821 and 1824.
-On the occasion of the visit of King George IV to Scotland he was knighted at Hopetoun House on 29 August 1822.They later return to Huntlyburn and are living there from around 1826 onwards.
+On the occasion of the visit of King George IV to Scotland he was knighted at Hopetoun House with Henry Raeburn on 29 August 1822.
+They later return to Huntlyburn and are living there from around 1826 onwards.

-Later Life
+Later life

 Between 1847 and 1852 Ferguson lived at 27 George Square, Edinburgh they are depicted in a painting executed by David Cooke Gibson held in the Scottish National Gallery.

 He died on 25 December 1854.
 He was buried on 1 January 1855 in the now sealed south-west section of Greyfriars Kirkyard known as the Covenanter's Prison with his wife Margaret Stewart of Stenton.